DIGI-EDGE/.github/profile/README.md

 7. **External brokers forwarding**
    - Repository: `DPE-MQTT-FWD`
    - Description: The `DPE-MQTT-FWD` repository holds the code for the service responsible for forwarding processed data to an external MQTT broker.
 This allows integration with external systems and dashboards.

+8. **Frame generating**
+   - Repository: `DPE-TRAM-GEN`
+   - Description: The `DPE-TRAM-GEN` repository hosts the service responsible for generating frames following a standard protocol.
+These frames typically consist of a header, a body, and additional fields, such as length indicators and CRC (Cyclic Redundancy Check) for error checking and data integrity.

 ![DIGI-EDGE Manage Device](https://github.com/DIGI-EDGE/.github/blob/main/profile/DIGIEDGE-MANAGE-DEVICE.PNG)